TruongNoDame/Face-Swap-with-OpenCV/README.md

 `bash run/setup_no_conda.sh`

-Note: that to download dlib for python when not using conda you need to follow these instructions:
+Note: To download **dlib** for python when not using conda you need to follow these instructions:

 First: following [this solution](https://github.com/sachadee/Dlib), you need to see [this issue](https://github.com/sachadee/Dlib/issues/2#issue-1862541044) before running